-Jeffrey Liang is an associate in the Intellectual Property Practice Group in the firm's Silicon Valley office.
+Jeffrey Liang is a partner in the Intellectual Property Practice Group in the firm's Silicon Valley office.

 Areas of Practice

-In addition to IP litigation, Mr. Liang advises clients on technology transactions, including licensing agreements and negotiations.
+In addition to IP litigation, Jeffrey advises clients on technology transactions, including licensing agreements and negotiations.

-Prior to attending law school, Mr. Liang was an engineer at Intel Corporation.
+Prior to attending law school, Jeffrey was an engineer at Intel Corporation.

-- Defending leading data storage company in patent litigation against competitor in the International Trade Commission, Southern District of New York, and IPR proceedings.
+- In 2016-2018, defended leading data storage company in patent litigation against competitor in the International Trade Commission, Southern District of New York, and IPR proceedings.

 - Defended leading telecommunications company in the Eastern District of Texas in a case involving TLS and elliptic curve cryptography.